bmichanderson/Isopogon/Isopogon_analyses.md

 # *Isopogon* ddRAD analyses
 Author: B.M.
 Anderson

-These notes outline the analyses run on ddRAD data to generate results for the paper "[Title]"
+These notes outline the analyses run on ddRAD data to generate results for the paper "Revised taxonomy for two species complexes of Western Australian *Isopogon* (Proteaceae) using genomic data" (Anderson et al. 2023)
-All scripts are assumed to be in an accessible folder for relative calls, indicated here as a directory in home called `~/scripts/`
+All scripts are assumed to be in an accessible folder for relative calls, indicated here as a directory `scripts/`

 # Data